-This suggests that a small group of people are speaking up about cyberbullying, something that needs to change.
+This suggests that only a small group of people speak up about cyberbullying, which needs to change.

 As an adult, if you see a kid being cyberbullied, consider doing one of the following:

-- Ask your child to go over their list of contacts in their phone and instant messaging apps so that you can know more about the people with whom they communicate.
+- Ask your child to go over their list of contacts on their phone and instant messaging apps so that you can know more about the people with whom they communicate.

-- Talk to your kids about cyberbullying so that they know what it is and how to understand when it is happening.
+- Talk to your kids about cyberbullying, so they know what it is and how to understand when it is happening.

 - Emphasize to kids that they will not lose internet privileges if they are being cyberbullied.
 Believe it or not, this is the main reason kids choose not to speak up about cyberbullying, according to the NCPC.

-- Raise the issue with the kid's teachers and school administrators so that they can look for signs of bullying in school and address the issue the best way possible.
+- Raise the issue with teachers and school administrators to look for signs of bullying in school and address the problem in the best way possible.

 - Reach out to your child's friends.
-Engaging bystanders is a key component of fighting bullying, so it's important those witnessing the abuse know what they are seeing and how to react.
+An engaging bystander is a key component of fighting bullying, so those who witness the abuse know what they are seeing and how to react.

 Those being cyberbullied have options, too.
-Make sure kids know this by going over what they should be doing if they feel they are victim.
-Some things you can do if you feel you're being cyberbullied are:
+Ensure kids know this by going over what they should be doing if they feel they are a victim.
+Some things you can do if you think you're being cyberbullied are:

 - Tell someone you trust about what's going on so that you can get some help.

-- Keep emails, texts, comments, etc. that could serve as evidence of the cyberbullying
+- Keep emails, texts, comments, etc., that could be evidence of cyberbullying.

 - Don't strike back.
 Two wrongs don't make a right.

 - Report the issue to the website.
 For example, Facebook and YouTube both have places where you can report cyberbullying in a safe environment.